TomerTzobel/size_matching/README.md

 - run

 Manual run:
-build data (only in the first run)- enter DB folder and then run by this order: firstLoadDB.py secondLoadTable.py thirdInjectData.py
+build data (only in the first run) enter DB folder and then run by this order:
+- firstLoadDB.py
+- secondLoadTable.py
+- thirdInjectData.py

-build clilent (only in the first run)- enter client folder and run: npm install
+build clilent (only in the first run):
+- enter client folder and run: npm install

 run project-
-run server.py
+- run server.py
-enter client folder and run: npm start
+- enter client folder and run: npm start

 *please note that at each run of the server/build data, the password for your mySql should be provided as an argument